 If there’s one thing that probably 100% of frequent travelers are carrying these days, it’s earbuds or earphones.
 I have found that I am usually carrying two kinds now, which is annoying but needed.
 I’ve got Bluetooth headphones or earbuds—depending on space and flight length—then old-school wired ones with a mic.
 The latter are still needed when the batteries die on the others, if I want decent sound from the airplane movie screen, or I need to make a Skype call on the laptop.

 Remember, nearly all Android phones still have a headphone jack, as do most tablets, so users are not forced into recharging to hear music on their phone.
 But because Apple forced a switch, you can now get the classic Bose Quiet Comfort noise-canceling wired headphones for half what they used to cost.
 Or the wireless ones for about $279.

 Bluetooth headphones have come down in price already too though.
 I’ve been using these Mixcder E7 ones pictured here that are loaded with features but retail for just $60 at Amazon.
 They can be connected with a wire as well.

 There are a zillion alternative earbuds of both kinds available at Amazon and seemingly one out of every two retail stores.
-I’ve used these best-selling, Sbode Bluetooth ones with a cord and earclips for more than two years now and have managed to keep from losing them–probably because they’re attached with a wire between them.
+I’ve used these best-selling, Bluetooth ones with a cord and earclips for more than four years now and have managed to keep from losing them–probably because they’re attached with a wire between them.
 Others have gotten lost, gotten broken, or gotten left behind somewhere though, which is probably common with most travelers.
-We can all use a spare set—or two—and those only cost $24.
+We can all use a spare set—or two—and those only cost $27.

-Most travelers over the age of 30 aren’t real fond of reading a book on a smartphone, so a Kindle or Kobo e-reader is an appreciated gift for someone who doesn’t have one already.
+Most travelers over the age of 30 aren’t real fond of reading a book on a smartphone, so a Kindle Paperwhite or Kobo e-reader is an appreciated gift for someone who doesn’t have one already.
 If that person on your gift list doesn’t already have a tablet or e-reader, that can be a good gift before they head abroad.
 Paper books are bulky and don’t work so well when you finish one in the middle of nowhere.
 With a WiFi connection and an e-reader, almost any book in the world is a few clicks away.

 Power Up for Your Travels!